Manuel Mijares: 1981 to 1989

 He made his professional debut in 1981 in a local festival called Valores Juveniles.
 After living in Japan, where he performed in a nightclub, Mijares worked as a background singer for Latin pop star Emmanuel.

-In 1985, he represented Mexico in the OTI Festival, earning "Revelation of the Festival".
-In 1986, he started his solo career after signing with EMI, issuing a self-titled album that featured his first international hits: "Bella" ("Beautiful woman"), "Soñador" ("Dreamer"), "Poco a poco" ("Little by little") and "Siempre" ("Always"), the latter composed by the Nicaraguan songwriter Hernaldo Zúñiga.
+In 1986, he competed in the 15th Mexican national selection for the OTI Festival, placing third with "Soñador", written by Alfredo Díaz Ordaz, and receiving the Breakout Male Artist Award.
+Also in 1986, he started his solo career after signing with EMI, issuing a self-titled album that featured his first international hits: "Bella" ("Beautiful woman"), "Soñador" ("Dreamer"), "Poco a poco" ("Little by little") and "Siempre" ("Always"), the latter composed by the Nicaraguan songwriter Hernaldo Zúñiga.
 His debut album was originally credited to "Manuel Mijares", but the disc was later reissued with the billing changed to simply "Mijares."
 All subsequent recordings were billed under the name "Mijares."

 He made his debut as an actor in the 1987 movie Escápate Conmigo.
 The film was a hit, but his acting career has been limited to cameos, however it was on that shoot he met his wife.

 The album Amor y Rock And Roll was released the same year, achieving more success through the single "No se murió el amor" ("The love did not die"), it was his breakout release around the world, it became a number one hit in Mexico and top ten in Japan in the summer of 1987.
 The album's second single "Un montón de verano" ("A heap of summer"), is also a Hernaldo Zúñiga's composition.
 Mijares earned the gold medal at the Yamaha Music Festival, something that few Latin singers have achieved.

 Both Uno Entre Mil (1988) and Un Hombre Discreto (1989) continued his winning streak, achieving gold and platinum certification.
 Singles included "Soldado del amor" ("Soldier of love"), "Uno entre mil" ("One among a thousand"), "Baño de Mujeres" ("Ladies Room") and "Para Amarnos Más" ("To love each other more"), it was the biggest hit from the album, the single reached the top position in Mexico, Argentina and Spain; it also peaked at number three on the U.S Hot Latin Tracks chart.

 He also performed on the Spanish-language soundtrack of Walt Disney Pictures's Oliver & Company.